John Pelling (fencer)

 John Albert Pelling (27 May 1936 – 14 June 2023) was a British fencer.
 He won a silver medal at the 1960 Rome in the épée team event.
 Pelling died on 14 June 2023, at the age of 87.

-Fencing career
+Biography

 Pelling won a silver medal in the team épée event at the 1960 Summer Olympics.

 He represented England and won a gold medal and silver medal in the épée events at the 1962 British Empire and Commonwealth Games in Perth, Western Australia.

-Four years later he repeated the success at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica.
+Pelling represented the England team at the 1966 British Empire and Commonwealth Games in Kingston, Jamaica, where he participated in the épée events.
+He won a gold medal in the team épée with Peter Jacobs and Bill Hoskyns, in addition to an individual silver.

 Pelling was a twice British fencing champion, winning the épée title at the British Fencing Championships in 1961 and 1965.